Kela’s Info TraySkip to content

 The number of unemployed persons and the expenditure on unemployment benefits increased in the early 2010s.
 The expenditure on earnings-related unemployment benefits started decreasing in 2016, but the expenditure on basic unemployment benefits not until a year later, in 2017.
 The expenditure on earnings-related unemployment benefits was affected by positive developments in the economy and in employment rates, which brought down unemployment rates.
 The effect could be seen in basic unemployment benefits with a delay.

 In 2018, a significant change occurred in the expenditure on unemployment benefits: For the first time, Kela paid more in basic unemployment benefits than the unemployment funds paid in earnings-related unemployment benefits.
-In that year, the expenditure on basic unemployment benefits was about 2% higher than the expenditure on earnings-related unemployment benefits.
-In 2010 more than twice the amount was paid out in earnings-related unemployment benefits than in basic unemployment benefits.
+In that year, the expenditure on basic unemployment benefits was a little less than 2% higher than the expenditure on earnings-related unemployment benefits.
+In 2010, more than twice the amount was paid out in earnings-related unemployment benefits than in basic unemployment benefits.

 Expenditure on unemployment benefits decreased in 2018 and 2019, until unemployment rates starting rising rapidly due to COVID-19 in spring 2020.
 In 2020 and 2021, the expenditure on earnings-related unemployment benefits was again higher than the expenditure on basic unemployment benefits.
 However, the labour market recovered quickly from the COVID-19 pandemic.
-In 2022–2023, the expenditure on basic unemployment benefits again exceeded that on earnings-related benefits.
+In 2024, expenditure on earnings-related benefits began growing once more while expenditure on basic benefits decreased compared to the previous year.

 Additional information on unemployment benefits and research on them